The Power of Belief

 As it turns out, though, a third of god’s spirit children – Satan and his homies – weren’t stoked about gambling away their eternal salvation.
 So, they demanded that each soul who passes the veil of mortality be awarded eternal salvation.
 Not amused, god condemned Satan and the rest of his crew to eternal damnation.

-Wonder, Problems, & Ignorance
+Knowledge & Ignorance

 ‘Why?,’ I thought.
 ‘Why’d he do such a thing?
 Didn’t homies just wanna lock-down their eternal salvation?
 I mean…I wouldn’t wanna risk it either.
 Forever’s a long time.’